Zangshihui/starter-hugo-academic/content/project/RSD/index.md

 ---
-title: Cosmic Tidal Reconstruction in Redshift-space
+title: Cosmic tidal reconstruction in redshift space
 summary: We performed 2-shear-term and 5-shear-term tidal reconstruction in red shift space with six independent catalogs produced by N-body simulation and soft mass cut.
 The cross correlation coefficient, propagator and noise power are used to quantify the results of two tidal reconstruction algorithms in red shift space.
 tags:
 - RSD